Skip to main content

 Sometimes while traversing, we want to compare one element with another.
 For instance, if we want to see if values in a vector are in order we can check each value to make sure it is larger than the previous one.
 For example, in a four item vector, if the 2nd element is larger than the 1st, and the 3rd is larger than the 2nd, and the 4th is larger than the 3rd, we know that all four elements are in order.

-If we want to access the next value at i + 1, we need to make sure our loop stops earlier.
-Index size() - 1 is the index of the last element.
-So our loop needs to stop before it gets to that point.
-The last index the loop iterates on should i = size() - 2 so that when it calculates i + 1 it gets that index.
+If we want to access the next value at i + 1, we need to make sure our loop stops in time to avoid accessing the item at index size().
+(Index size() - 1 is the index of the last element!)
+So the last value i reaches should i = size() - 2.
+That way, when we calculate i + 1, we get size() - 1, which is the last valid index.

 Construct a block of code that compares the “current” element with the “next” element at each iteration to determine if a vector is in order.
 Assume vec has already been declared and initialized.